SIGN IN / UP

 Where:

-In the volumes block, specify the paths along which the configuration files will be available;
+In the volumes block, specify the paths where the configuration files will be available;

-The ports block specifies the ports that need to be passed into the container.
+In the ports block, the ports that need to be forwarded to the container are specified.

-Run the script (for this you need to be in the directory where our file was created.
+Run the script (to do this, you need to be in the directory where our file was created.
 In this case, it is /home/adguardhome/):

 docker-compose up -d